BananaAccounting/Germany/EÜRDossier/4_Promotion and Marketing/Readme.md

 In a first step, it's not about paying for ads.
 It's about getting mentioned and displayed for free where it's appropriate and where the target group hangs around and researches information.

-## Get Banana mentioned for free on multiplier sites:
+## Get Banana mentioned for free on multiplier sites

 In file [Multiplikatoren_Websites.xls](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/4_Promotion%20and%20Marketing/Multiplikatoren_Websites.xls "Multipliers"), I have compiled intesting Website that seem to be frequented by our target group or simply publishes about accounting/ financial software.
 A lot of these information I have collected 2014, and I have updated some of it, especially resellers